hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

     * Read: Reads the invitation/proposal to determine status.
 If not found, then it should fallback to reading the API resource associated with the invitation/proposal.
 As evidenced in some previous API implementations, the invitation/proposal may be temporary and removed from the API after an indeterminate amount of time which may not be documented or easily discoverable from testing.
     * Delete: Rejects or otherwise deletes the invitation/proposal.

-Otherwise, to model an implicit acceptance in Terraform resources:
+Otherwise to model an implicit acceptance in Terraform resources, usually there is an "association" resource with an optional "authorization" resource, each mapped to the create/read/delete functionality of the API for the associated part of the relationship.

-* If the authorization side has separate and sufficient creation and read API functionality, an "authorization" resource is created.
-* An "association" resource is created, where the operations are mapped as:
-    * Create: Create the association
-    * Read: Reads the association
-    * Delete: Deletes the association

 ### Cross-Service Functionality